icebert04/icebert04.github.io/_posts/2017-12-18-the-importance-of-trees.md

 But suprisingly, we still got lots of mangoes (both green and yellow ones) everywhere in our house... like in the refrigerator, kumidor (Comedor in Spanish - dining room), the dirty kitchen and even in the lanai.
 We got so many mangoes the I gave up on eating them.
 They were just too many!

 I was so lucky that I was born in that kind of family.
 That even most of that properties that I've mentioned are long gone....
 I still have one property that is filled with Mahogany trees and I do still intend to add more trees in the coming years.
 Not for me really but for my children, our relatives, and to our next generation.

+That is why I am bringing this up to you